junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam finds the exact room like it's second nature.

-It's layered with dust worth of seven years.
+It's layered with dust worth seven years.
 The window is dark and dirty, but with a clearing that looks like a handwritten Devil's Trident.
-Dean stares at it for a brief moment, wondering if it's just another Lucifer's bad joke or it might actually have some magic in it.
+Dean stares at it for a brief moment, wondering if it's just another of Lucifer's bad jokes or if it might actually have some magic in it.

-There are two rotten bodies near the door, but neither of them are Nick.
+There are two rotten bodies near the door, but neither of them is Nick.
 Sam remembers them, the sidekick demons killed by *him*.
 But now he looks at them, he realizes those were once two men, too.
-With their bodies decaying into bones and skeletons, and he wonders for the first time where their family might be.
-But sadly that's not really the most urgent matter on their world-saving todo list -- not then, not now.
+With their bodies decaying into bones and skeletons, he wonders for the first time where their family might be.
+But sadly, that's not really the most urgent matter on their world-saving to-do list -- not then, not now.

-Dean walks toward the window, wiping the dust on the floor with the tip of his shoes.
+Dean walks toward the window, wiping the dust on the floor with the tip of his shoe.
 "He should be here somewhere," he says.

 "If no one moved him," Sam murmurs, looking around.
 "There's sulfur everywhere."

 "Of course there's sulfur everywhere, Lucifer was here, remember?"
 Dean mocks.

 "No, I mean no sign of angels then.
-And if it's human who find him and take him, why would they leave the other two unattended?"
+And if it's a human who found him and took him, why would they leave the other two unattended?"
 Sam reasons.

 Dean thinks with his head tilted slightly, impressed.
 "Nice thinking, Sherlock.
 So we know it's demons taking him."